Waiapu County: Biographical information

 Edward Hannam Henderson (born at Worth, Kent, in 1852) came out to New Zealand in 1875.
 He learned sheep farming in Hawke's Bay under Colonel Herrick and Sir G. Whitmore.
 In 1880, in conjunction with Swindley and Co., he bought a run in the Bay of Plenty.
 He moved to the East Coast in 1882, and, with W. G. Stainton, took up Matakaoa run.
 He had three brothers—all admirals—Sir John Henderson, Sir Reginald Henderson (who planned the first Australian Navy) and Sir William Henderson.

 Arthur William Kirk (born at Makaraka in 1874) was the eldest son of Enoch Kirk, one of the pioneers of Tolaga Bay.
-With his brother George he engaged in storekeeping at Tuparoa for a number of years.
+With his brother George, he engaged in storekeeping at Tuparoa for a number of years.
 Then he took up land in the Ruatoria district.
 He served as chairman of Waiapu County Council, Waiapu Hospital Board and Tokomaru Bay Harbour Board.
 He died on 27 February 1947.

 Arthur Henry Wallis (born at Bexhill, England, in 1851) came out to Hawke's Bay in 1868.
 He was a cadet on William Nelson's station and, then, under J. N. Williams.
 In 1883 Mr. Williams appointed him manager of Waipiro station, which was then in heavy bush and fern.
-Under his guidance much of the property was completely transformed.
+Under his guidance, much of the property was completely transformed.
 He was the only justice of the peace for miles around, carried out the duties of lay reader, and, when an accident occurred, was called upon to administer first aid.
-He represented Waiapu Riding on Cook County, and assisted to promote Waiapu County.
+He represented Waiapu Riding in Cook County, and assisted to promote Waiapu County.
 In March 1901, he took over Onetohunga and Horehore on his own account.
 He served, for several terms, on Gisborne Harbour Board, and became prominent in social, business and sporting circles in Poverty Bay.
 He died on 12 September 1938.

 William Busby (born at Bay of Islands in 1841) was the third son of James Busby, the first British Resident for New Zealand.
 He engaged on survey work in Poverty Bay for some years, and then returned to the Bay of Islands, where he took up sheep farming.
-In 1885 he moved to Edenham (Hawke's Bay), and, in 1901, he bought Pauariki, Tokomaru Bay.
+In 1885, he moved to Edenham (Hawke's Bay), and, in 1901, he bought Pauariki, Tokomaru Bay.
 He died on 25 December 1918.